rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/clean-cluster-nodes.md

 </TabItem>
 <TabItem value="RKE2">

-There are two components that need to be removed on nodes of an RKE2 cluster that was provisioned through Rancher:
+You need to remove the following components from Rancher-provisioned RKE2 nodes:

-* The rancher-system-agent, which connects to Rancher and installs and manages RKE2
+* The rancher-system-agent, which connects to Rancher and installs and manages RKE2.
-* RKE2 itself
+* RKE2 itself.

 ### Removing rancher-system-agent